srid/srid/KB/Software/Linux/Pop OS.md

 - **COSMIC Store** often installs Flatpak apps which brings their own downsides.
 	- For e.g., Flatpak version of Google Chrome prevents 1Password extension for communicating with the desktop app
+ - Night Light is not yet supported, but [there is a workaround](https://github.com/pop-os/cosmic-epoch/issues/476)